TonyM1958/FoxESS-Cloud/README.md

 + ch2: enable charge from grid for period 2 (True or False)
 + st2: the start time for period 2
 + en2: the end time for period 2

-set_work_mode(mode) takes a work mode as a parameter and sets the inverter to this work mode.
-Valid work modes are held in work_modes.
-The new mode is stored in work_mode.

 set_flag() returns the current settings for strategy periods: 'supported' and 'enable'